1873–74 Scottish Cup: Quarter-finals

-Two of the four quarter-final ties were played at venues opposite to the draw after Alexandra Athletic and Renton won the coin toss.

 The quarter-final stage began on 8 November 1873 when Clydesdale and 3rd Lanark RV drew 1–1 at Kinning Park to set up the first Scottish Cup replay eight days later.
-This match also finished in a draw meaning a second replay was to be played on 6 December.
-In the meantime, Dumbarton lost 1–0 to Renton in a replay on 29 November 1873 after the first match had finished goalless a week earlier.
-According to reports in The Herald, both matches were played on a public park in Renton.
-Queen's Park and Blythswood reached the semi-finals without the need for a replay as they defeated Eastern and Alexandra Athletic respectively.
-In the last match of the quarter-final stage, Clydesdale defeated 3rd Lanark RV 2–0 at a neutral venue in their second replay.
+This match also finished in a draw meaning a second replay was played on 6 December.
+In the meantime, Dumbarton lost 1–0 to Renton in a replay on a public park in Renton on 29 November 1873 after the first match had finished goalless a week earlier at the same venue.
+Queen's Park's match against Eastern was due to kick off at 15:00 but, due to the late arrival of the Eastern captain, kick-off was delayed by 20 minutes and the match was abandoned with 10 minutes still to play due to darkness as a result.
+Queen's Park were leading 1–0 and the result was allowed to stand.
+Blythswood also reached the semi-finals without the need for a replay as they defeated Alexandra Athletic 2–0.
+In the last match of the quarter-final stage, Clydesdale defeated 3rd Lanark RV 2–0 at Kinning Park in their second replay.